clux/decay/README.md

 Based on the difference between ups/downs, and decays with time.
 Causes hive mind effects in large crowds.

 An optional _halflife_ parameter can be passed to the exported `redditHot` factory.
 The half-life defaults to 45000 [s].
 For info on the effects on this parameter read the original [blog post](http://amix.dk/blog/post/19588) about it.
+See also the canonical [reddit source version](https://github.com/reddit/reddit/blob/bd922104b971a5c6794b199f364a06fdf61359a2/r2/r2/lib/db/_sorts.pyx#L47-L58).

 ### 3. HackerNews Hot Sort
 Based on simply the amount of upvotes, and decays with time.
 Prone to advertising abuse.